Free Syrian Army: Methods and tactics

 Communication inside the battalion unit is carried out by walkie talkie.
 The FSA battalion units work closely with the local population and defectors typically join units from the region or town that they come.
 The FSA is closely interlinked with ad hoc activist networks and it works closely with the civilian formed local councils.
 Around key population centers, such as Damascus, Aleppo, Daraa and Hama, the FSA operates military councils that coordinate operations in the area.

 The army's command and control is exercised through a variety of means, including mobile phones, voice over IP, email, couriers and social media.
 In November 2011, the army spent $2 million to improve communication links between opposition fighters in Syria.
 The Bashar al-Assad government captured a number of sophisticated communications devices from opposition fighters, including Thuraya mobile satellite phones, very high and ultra-high frequency (VHF/UHF) devices, and Inmarsat mobile communication satellite systems.
 In February 2012, Qatar had supplied the army with 3,000 satellite phones.
 The United States has also provided communication equipment to help create a more structured army.

 At the outset, the Free Syrian Army was mainly armed with AK-47s, DShKs and RPG-7s.
 As defecting soldiers lack air cover, deserting soldiers have to abandon their armoured vehicles.
 Soldiers defected carrying only their army issued light arms and hide in cities, suburbs or the cover of the countryside.
-Besides AK-47s, some FSA soldiers also have M16s, Steyr AUGs, FN FALs, SVDs and shotguns, G3 Battle Rifles, and PK machine guns.
+Besides AK-47s, some FSA soldiers also have M16s, Steyr AUGs, G3s, FN FALs, SVDs and shotguns, and PK machine guns.

 The FSA had a few heavy weapons captured from the Syrian government.
 In February 2012, video footage was posted online showing a captured government tank, being used in Homs by FSA forces.
 The tank carried Syrian opposition flags and was seen firing with armed men in civilian clothes taking cover behind it.
 An FSA spokesman has said that the organization received three tanks from a group of 100 deserters from the Syrian army.
 The FSA has also reportedly acquired a number of anti-aircraft missiles.

 The Free Syrian Army later began manufacturing its own mortars and rockets.
 Raids on government checkpoints and arms depots are carried out to supply the FSA with much of its ammunition and new arms.
 The FSA also purchases weapons on the Syrian black market which is supplied by arms smugglers from neighboring countries and corrupt loyalist forces selling government arms.

 There have been reports that whole arms depots have been offered for sale, although these offers were refused because of fears of a potential trap.
 FSA fighters are also sometimes able to purchase weapons directly from army supply bases, provided that they have enough money to satisfy the government troops guarding them.
 It is also reported that the FSA purchases much of its heavy weaponry from Iraqi arms smugglers.

 Col. Riad Asaad has asked the international community to supply the FSA with arms to alleviate the organization's supply issues.